-Now is an amazing time to study Money, Banking and Capital Markets.
-In addition to the issues always in play, the current Greek Banking Crisis, the Monetary sanctions imposed on Russia by The EU and the US because of Russian activities in Ukraine-still evolving as the course begins-create interesting real cases to give practical implications to this course.
-Being in Italy with its own banking issues is an invaluable opportunity to experience the implications of money and banking in person.
-This course will examine the economics of these financial events from the perspective of theory conditioned by the political practicalities that drive them.
+Now is an amazing time to study global economics.
+In addition to the issues always in play, the current Greek crisis and the Russian/Ukraine crisis-still evolving as the course begins-the prospects for the global economy of the Iran Nuclear negotiations will begin to emerge.
+China's global influence is uncertain but increasing.
+Being in Italy at the center of all the drama is an invaluable opportunity to experience the implications in person.
+This course will examine the economics of these global events from the perspective of theory conditioned by the political practicalities that drive them.